Willemstad: Tourism

 Tourism is a major industry and the city has several casinos.
 The city centre of Willemstad has an array of colonial architecture that is influenced by Dutch styles.
 Archaeological research has also been developed there.
 The city is also home to several beaches like Baya Beach.

 Industry

 Owing to its location near the Venezuelan oilfields, its political stability and its natural deep water harbour, Willemstad became the site of an important seaport and refinery.
 Willemstad's harbour is one of the largest oil handling ports in the Caribbean.
 The refinery, at one point the largest in the world, was originally built and owned by Royal Dutch Shell in 1915.

-The four companies comprising the Royal Dutch Shell refining operation; the actual refinery, oil bunkering, the tugboat company (KTK) and the local distribution of refined products (CurOli/Gas) were each sold to the government of Curaçao in 1985 for the symbolic sum of one guilder per company, or a total of 1 guilder and is now leased to PDVSA, the state owned Venezuelan oil company.
+The four companies comprising the Royal Dutch Shell refining operation; the actual refinery, oil bunkering, the tugboat company (KTK) and the local distribution of refined products (CurOli/Gas) were each sold to the government of Curaçao in 1985 for the symbolic sum of one guilder per company, or a total of 4 guilders and is now leased to PDVSA, the state owned Venezuelan oil company.
 Schlumberger, the world's largest oil field services company is incorporated in Willemstad.